How to Keep Vape Carts From Clogging for Good

 Why Every Vape Cart Eventually Clogs (And the Three Forces You Can Control)

 Airflow pressure controls how much oil enters the vapor path.
 Gentle draws create just enough vacuum to vaporize oil at the heating element.
-Forceful pulls create an excessive vacuum that sucks liquid oil into the airways faster than it can vaporize, flooding the system and creating the perfect conditions for clogs.
+Forceful pulls create an excessive vacuum that sucks liquid oil into the airways faster than it can vaporize, flooding the system.

 How to Clear a Clogged Cart in 30 Seconds